 See More: Healthy Curry Recipes

-Spicy Garlic Ramen with Edamame & Red Peppers
+Spicy Garlic Instant Noodles with Edamame & Red Peppers

 Spice up a package of instant noodles with fresh garlic and red pepper flakes for heat, plus edamame for added protein.

 - Saute thinly sliced red bell pepper, garlic and a pinch of red pepper flakes in olive oil, until crisp-tender, about 4 minutes; set aside.